samm00/polysynthesis_project/README.md

 Code that I used to synthesize data from adyghe.web-corpora.net/index_en.html

-The data input/output is not here because the files are too large to store on GitHub easily
+The data input/full output is not here because the files are too large to store on GitHub easily